lkf57/Bubble-Sort-MIPS/README.md

 ## Bubble-Sort-MIPS

 # About
 This program takes in a user-specified amount of numbers, puts them in an array, and sorts the array using Bubble Sort.
-It uses two procedures or funcitons that implement the stack in order to preserve registers.
+It uses two procedures or functions that implement the stack in order to preserve registers.

 This program was made in, and performs best in, the [Mars](https://courses.missouristate.edu/KenVollmar/MARS/) IDE.